-ArchiMate is suitable for most of the Enterprise Architecture (EA) related modelling purposes, excluding process modelling and data modelling.
-Those can be modelled better with BPMN and UML, as they are more specialized in those specific purposes.
-However, ArchiMate can be utilized for process modelling at high level, specially if there is a need for linking process steps with specific application layer elements such as application services.
-Here are couple of examples how ArchiMate can be used for process modelling.
+ArchiMate can be used for process modelling at high level, especially if there is a need for linking process steps with specific application layer elements such as application services.
+Couple of examples how ArchiMate can be used for process modelling shown below.

 Business Process View